Pooret/Predicting-Executive-Stock-Movements/README.md

 6. BERT

 I am currently cleaning up/refining the datawrangling, preprocessing steps in a preprocessing notebook.
 My first goal ultimate goal is to develop an NLP pipeline whereby the wrangled data are cleaned/preprocessed and the fit to a model.
 This will be implemented with Class NLP_Pipe (working on OOP programing).

+Ideas to try:
+Probably better to group tweets as lists of raw tweets, then can perform better selection, determine which tweet was most impactful, this is definitely a better sounding approach, so I will do this after I finish my pipeline (do pipeline train-fit-evaluation before moving on: need ot have a complete project to compare performance against other strategies).